-With all the stresses of moving to a new state, it may seem like a daunting task to transfer your license to California – but it doesn’t have to be!
+With all the stresses of moving to a new state, transferring your driver’s license to California may seem like a daunting task – but it doesn’t have to be!
 In this article, we’ve provided you with everything you need to know.
 Be sure to reference this guide early and often as you’re settling into your new home!

 550+ exam-like questions